Tornium/tornium/docs/userscripts/estimate.rst

 Installation Instruction
 ------------------------
 This userscript is currently tested on Firefox and Chrome using ViolentMonkey and TamperMonkey.
-Additionally, TornPDA has limited support, but should work.
+Additionally, TornPDA has limited support, but should work to at least a limited degree.

 #.
 If you don't have one already, install a userscript manager on your browser.
 This does not apply to TornDPA.
 #.
 Navigate to the `userscript <https://github.com/Tornium/tornium-core/blob/master/static/userscripts/tornium-estimate.user.js>`_ and press the raw button (or visit `this <https://github.com/Tornium/tornium-core/blob/master/static/userscripts/tornium-estimate.user.js>`_).
 If your userscript manager is installed properly, this will automatically install the userscript and show a confirmation page from the userscript manager.